Skip to main content

 Anyone suspecting African Swine Fever must immediately inform their DAERA Direct Regional Office.

-If African Swine Fever is confirmed it will be controlled in line with the African Swine Fever Control Strategy.
+If African Swine Fever is suspected or confirmed it will be controlled in line with the African Swine Fever Control Strategy for NI.

 More useful links